EleutherAI/gpt-neox/README.md

 ## Licensing

 This repository hosts code that is part of EleutherAI's GPT-NeoX project.
-Copyright (c) 2021, EleutherAI contributors (in alphabetical order): Alex Andonian, Stella Biderman, Sid Black, Preetham Gali, Leo Gao, Eric Hallahan, Josh Levy-Kramer, Connor Leahy, Kip Parker, Michael Pieler, Shivanshu Purohit, Phil Wang, Samuel Weinbach.
+Copyright (c) 2021, EleutherAI contributors (in alphabetical order): Alex Andonian, Stella Biderman, Sid Black, Preetham Gali, Leo Gao, Eric Hallahan, Josh Levy-Kramer, Connor Leahy, Lucas Nestler, Kip Parker, Michael Pieler, Shivanshu Purohit, Tri Songz, Phil Wang, Samuel Weinbach.
 Licensed under the Apache License:

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.